A Multifractal Analysis of Asian Foreign Exchange Markets: Abstract

 \section{Abstract}

-We analyze the multifractal spectra of daily foreign exchange rates for Japan, Hong Kong, Korea, and Thailand with respect to the United States Dollar from 1991 to 2005.
-We find that the return time series show multifractal features for all four cases.
-To observe the effect of the Asian currency crisis, we compare the multifractal spectra of limited series before and after the crisis.
-We find that the Korean and Thai foreign exchange markets experienced a significant increase in multifractality compared to Hong Kong and Japan.
-We also show that the multifractality is strongly related to the presence of high return values.
+We analyze the multifractal spectra of daily foreign exchange rates for Japan, Hong-Kong, Korea, and Thailand with respect to the United States Dollar from 1991 to 2005.
+We find that the return time series show multifractal spectrum features for all four cases.
+To observe the effect of the Asian currency crisis, we also estimate the multifractal spectra of limited series before and after the crisis.
+We find that the Korean and Thai foreign exchange markets experienced a significant increase in multifractality compared to Hong-Kong and Japan.
+We also show that the multifractality is stronge related to the presence of high values of returns in the series.

 \keywords {econophysics, multifractal}